icopy-site/awesome/docs/awesome/awesome-cl.md

 Compilers, code generators
 ==========================

+APL
+---

+* [April](https://github.com/phantomics/april) - The APL programming language (a subset thereof) compiling to Common Lisp.
+Replace hundreds of lines of number-crunching code with a single line of APL.
+[Apache2][89].

 C, C++
 ------

 * [cmacro](https://github.com/eudoxia0/cmacro) - Lisp macros for C. [MIT][200].
 * [C-mera](https://github.com/kiselgra/c-mera) - a source-to-source compiler that utilizes Lisp's macro system for meta programming of C-like languages.
 [GPL3][2].
 * [lispc](https://github.com/eratosthenesia/lispc) - a powerful "lispsy" macrolanguage for C. [MIT][200].
+* [with-c-syntax](https://github.com/y2q-actionman/with-c-syntax) - a fun package which introduces the C language syntax into Common Lisp.
+(Yes, this package is not for practical coding, I think.)
+WTFPL Licence.
 * [ecrepl](https://gitlab.common-lisp.net/ecl/ecrepl) - an interactive REPL for the C language.
-No license specified.
+[BSD_2Clause][17].
 * [Software-Evolution-Library](https://github.com/GrammaTech/sel) - The SEL enables the programmatic modification and evaluation of software (C/C++ support using Clang, compiled assembler, and linked ELF binaries).
 [GPL3][2].

 Crypto